arjxn-py/slides/slides.md

 ---

-# Demo Time 🎥

----

-## Live Demo: JupyterCAD

-- Sketch → Extrude → Modify
-- Parametric shape generation
-- Live collaboration (edit from two tabs)

----

-## Live Demo: JupyterGIS

-- Load GeoJSON + satellite tiles
-- Apply graduated symbology
-- Add Python-powered layer from notebook
-- Run a zonal statistic on a raster layer

----

-# A Contributor's Note

----

-## Why I contribute

-- Frustrated by friction in spatial tooling
-- Wanted browser-based, scriptable CAD & GIS
-- Contributing to:
-  - Symbology systems
-  - Plugin architecture
-  - UI/UX and interaction models

----

-## Lessons from OSS

-- Web tech is ready for scientific modeling
-- Collaboration unlocks better design + reproducibility
-- You don’t need a background in GIS/CAD to contribute
-- Everyone can build extensions that improve accessibility

----

-# Why Should FreeCAD/QGIS Users Care?

----

-## Moving beyond traditional tools

-- Use JupyterCAD instead of FreeCAD when:
-  - You want parametric modeling **in notebooks**
-  - You need real-time team input
-  - You don’t want to install anything

-- Use JupyterGIS instead of ArcGIS/QGIS when:
-  - You need to **integrate GIS with Python code**
-  - You want to share workflows as reproducible notebooks
-  - You care about client-side performance and transparency

----

-# Key Takeaways

----

-## Key Takeaways

-- You can now do CAD + GIS inside JupyterLab
-- It's all browser-native and open source
-- It’s collaborative by default
-- You can contribute—even if you're not a GIS/CAD expert
-- The spatial web is already here

----

 ## Learn More / Get Involved

 - 🔗 [github.com/jupytercad/JupyterCAD](https://github.com/jupytercad/JupyterCAD)
 - 🔗 [jupytercad.github.io](https://jupytercad.github.io/JupyterCAD)
 - 🔗 [github.com/geojupyter/jupytergis](https://github.com/geojupyter/jupytergis)
 - 🔗 [jupytergis.readthedocs.io](https://jupytergis.readthedocs.io)
-- 📬 arjunverma.dev / @your_handle

 ---